dblalock/bolt/experiments/README.md

 | time_matmul_square.sh  | cpp/test/quantize/profile_bolt.cpp | sizes = [64, 128, 256, 512, 1024, 2048, 4096, 8192]
 | time_matmul_tall.sh  | cpp/test/quantize/profile_bolt.cpp | sizes = [1, 16, 32, 64, 128, 256, 512, 1024, 2048]

-The matmul `sizes` only need to be modified once since the code iterates over all provided sizes; the tests are just set to run a subset of the sizes at the moment so that one can validate that it runs without waiting for minutes.
+The `sizes` for the `time_matmul_*` scripts only need to be modified once, since the code iterates over all provided sizes; the tests are just set to run a subset of the sizes at the moment so that one can validate that it runs without having to wait for minutes.

 ## Reproduce Accuracy Results